14islands/js-breakpoints/readme.md

 ## Browser support

 Works on all modern browsers.
+Or to be more specific,  all browsers that support computedStyle for pseudo elements: http://caniuse.com/#feat=getcomputedstyle

 ## Contributors